-Ms. Géno is a frequent lecturer on affordable housing and public housing and has spoken at a number of conferences, including ones sponsored by the: American Bar Association Forum on Affordable Housing & Community Development, Housing and Development Law Institute, National Low Income Housing Coalition, Council of Large Public Housing Authorities (CLPHA), National Association of Housing and Redevelopment Officials (NAHRO), Public Housing Authorities Directors Association (PHADA), and Housing Television Network.
+Géno is a frequent lecturer on affordable housing and public housing and has spoken at conferences sponsored by the American Bar Association Forum on Affordable Housing & Community Development, Housing and Development Law Institute, National Low Income Housing Coalition, Council of Large Public Housing Authorities (CLPHA), National Association of Housing and Redevelopment Officials (NAHRO), Public Housing Authorities Directors Association (PHADA), and Housing Television Network.

 She holds a Juris Doctor from Georgetown University, an M.A. in Urban Studies from St. Louis University and a B.A. in American Studies from Tulane University.